fennifith/ScreenshotMaker/README.md

 ### System Requirements

-I've only just gotten this thing to work on my laptop, so I have no idea what the requirements are.
+I've only just gotten this thing to work on my laptop (a beautiful ThinkPad T520 running Arch Linux), so I have no idea what the requirements are.
 I have tested it a little on Windows, and although there are a few issues (all file chooser dialogs go to System32, and none of them restrict the file extensions like they're supposed to), it seems to be usable.

 ### Creating a Desktop Entry